 Have him do the free printable Comprehension worksheets and see the difference!

-And when he’s done with them, don’t forget to check out our free reading and comprehension worksheets for kids of all ages.
+And when he’s done with them, don’t forget to check out our other English worksheets for kids of all ages.